Gnarwhal/TabSaver/README.md

 ## About

+### Version Info

+Version: v0.0.1 pre-alpha

+### Summary

 At it's core the aptly named "Tab Saver" is just that.
 A tab saver.
 During the duration of a windows life it tracks the state of your tabs ~~and sells it to google~~.
 Then, upon the merciless execution of said window that tab data gets saved and can be restored at a later date.

-### The name...

-...is not so good.
-I'm aware.
-Tab Saver is just a working name.
-I don't have viable ideas atm, but when I do rest assured this will be updated.

 ## Next Steps

-I have a nasty tendency to write these and then never act on them.
-So...don't get your hopes up.

 1. Testing.
 Lots of testing. \*closes book\* Like that's ever gonna happen.
 2. Add more features
 3. Rinse and repeat

 ### Feature Ideas

+I have a nasty tendency to write these and then never act on them.
+So...don't get your hopes up.

 - Snapshotting current state
 - Living window management